LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 #### Line 3

-Let's look at the next line: `System.out.println("Hello World!");`.
+Let's look at the next line: `System.out.println("Hello, World");`.
 This line should look a bit more familiar to you.
 Python and Java both use the dot notation for finding names.

 In this example we start with `System`. `System` is a class.
 Within the `System` class we find the object named `out`.
 The `out` object is the standard output stream for this program (typically, the command prompt).
 Having located the `out` object Java will now call the method named `println(String s)` on that object.
 The `println` method prints a string and adds a newline character at the end.
 Anywhere in Python that you used the `print` function you will use the `System.out.println` method in Java.